 Over the years we’ve been joined by Teresa Harris, Clete Smith, Michelle Knudsen, Caroline Carlson, Jennifer White, Jim Hill and many VCFA guest posters.

 Who’s in the Tollbooth now?

 Tami Lewis Brown lives in a one of the oldest houses in Washington, DC.
 It is (mostly) ghost-free.
 She escaped from a career as a trial lawyer to obtain an MFA in Writing For Children and Young Adults from Vermont College of Fine Arts.
-And she’s the author of SOAR, ELINOR! and THE MAP OF ME, both published by Farrar Straus and Giroux Books for Young Reader and with co-author Debbie Dunn WANTED: WOMEN MATHEMATICIANS, to be published by Disney.
+She’s the author of SOAR, ELINOR!, THE MAP OF ME, and the forthcoming RADIANT MAN published by Farrar Straus and Giroux Books for Young Reader and with co-author Debbie Dunn WANTED: WOMEN MATHEMATICIANS, to be published by Disney.
 Tami serves on the Board of Trustees of VCFA.

 Sarah Aronson.
 Sarah Aronson has been an aerobics instructor, physical therapist, religious school director, and bookseller.
 She earned her MFA from VCFA and is the author of Head Case, a 2008 Quick Pick for Reluctant Readers, Beyond Lucky, a VOYA Top Shelf Pick for Middle Grade Readers, 2011 and Believe, a story of faith and fame.
 Co-founder of the Novel Writing Retreat at VCFA, she teaches classes and seminars with writers.com as well as the Highlights Foundation.
 When not writing or teaching, she’s doing hot yoga, hiking, or biking with her family.
 Like writing tips?
 Sign up for her weekly newsletter at her website, www.saraharonson.com